rockyrockyrock/ai-adventure-game/README.md

 <br>

-My focus is to learn and use the technologies of Cassandra, LangChain, OpenAI, and DataStax Vector Database.
+My focus is to learn and use some new technologies, including Cassandra, LangChain, OpenAI, and DataStax Vector Database.

 <br>